IanFletcher1Spatial/strigo-lab-exercises/publish-a-workspace/exercise.md

 1. Prepare Workspace for Publishing

 Before publishing the workspace to FME Server so we can run it on the web, we can give the end-user additional control over how the workspace runs using a user parameter.
 Let's allow the end-user to choose the size of the buffer around construction projects.
 To accomplish this, double-click the Bufferer to view its parameters.
 Find the General > Buffer Distance parameter near top.
-Click the drop-down arrow, then User Parameters > Create User Parameter, then click OK.
+Click the drop-down arrow, then User Parameters > Create User Parameter, then click OK to create the parameter.
+Click OK again to close the transformer dialog.
 Now the user will be prompted to enter a value for this parameter each time the workspace runs.

 You can turn any parameter in your workspace into a user parameter, making your workspaces more flexible.